YvesLangstonMays/MAPD/ReadMe.md

 - D - E reject
 - D - F reject

-The above differ significantly.
-What is the biological importance of this?

 Membership to C and D may represent a more broad and less specific role compared to the other memberhsip groups?

 ### Verification Against Known Proteins

-Cytokine-like nuclear factor n-pac (Q49A26) has an entropy of 0.21748 with dominant membership to cluster D. It is involved in regulating p38 MAP kinase activity by mediating stress activation of p38alpha/MAPK14 and specifically regulating MAPK14 signaling.
+Cytokine-like nuclear factor n-pac (Q49A26/IPI00000155) has an entropy of 0.21748 with dominant membership to cluster D. It is involved in regulating p38 MAP kinase activity by mediating stress activation of p38alpha/MAPK14 and specifically regulating MAPK14 signaling.

 ## Discussion